giucamp/density/README.md

     {
     	start_emplace(...).commit();
     }
-Consume operations have the `start_*` variant only in heterogeneous queues (not in function queues).
+Consume operations have the `start_*` variant in heterogeneous queues (but not in function queues).
 Anyway this operation is not a transaction, as the element disappears from the queue when the operation starts, and will reappear if the operation is canceled.

 Reentrancy
 ----------
 During a put or a consume operation an heterogeneous or function queue is not in a consistent state *for the caller thread*.
-So accessing the queue in any way, in the between of a start_* function and the cancel/commit, causes undefined behaviour.
-Also accessing the queue from the constructor of an element, or from the invokation of a callable of a function queue, causes undefined behaviour.
+So accessing the queue in any way, in the between of a start_* function and the cancel/commit, causes undefined behavior.
+Also accessing the queue from the constructor of an element, or from the invocation of a callable of a function queue, causes undefined behavior.
 Anyway in this time span the queue is not in an inconsistent state for the other threads, provided that the queue is concurrency-enabled.
 This may appear weird, but think to the queues protected by a mutex (`conc_function_queue` and `conc_heter_queue`): reentrancy would mean a double lock by the same thread, which causes undefined behaviour (unless the mutex is recursive, which is not).
 On the other hand other threads can access the queue: they will eventually block in a lock.
-Single threaded queues also exploit non-reentrancy to do some minor optimizations.
+Single threaded queues also exploit non-reentrancy to do some minor optimizations (internally they set the transaction as committed when it is started, so that the commit does not write the control bit again).
-Anyway, expecially for consumers, sometimes reentrancy is necessary: a callable object, during the ivokation, may need to push another callable object to the same queue.
+Anyway, especially for consumers, reentrancy is sometimes necessary: a callable object, during the invocation, may need to push another callable object to the same queue.
 For every put or consume function, in every queue, there is a reentrant variant.

     lf_function_queue<void()> queue;